Skip to main content

 How many KPIs should a product team track?+

 Between 5 and 10.
-Fewer than 5 means you're probably missing something important.
+Fewer than 5 means you are probably missing something important.
 More than 10 means nobody is actually watching all of them.
 Pick the metrics that would trigger an immediate investigation if they moved sharply in the wrong direction.
+A good starting set for SaaS: MRR, churn rate, activation rate, NPS, and page load time.
+Add 2-3 more that are specific to your product's value proposition.

 Get More Comparisons